AllanSchergerGitHub/RoverROS/README.md

 ## Dependancies:

-You will require to install the following:
+You will need to install the following:

+  ROS Melodic

   `sudo apt-get install ros-melodic-ackermann-msgs`

   `sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers`